-As a Christian university, Grand Canyon University and the College of Education take a proactive approach to developing students’ servant leadership skills and ensuring the success of our alumni in educational settings.
+As a Christian university, Grand Canyon University and the College of Education take a proactive approach to developing students’ servant leadership skills and growth of our alumni in educational settings.
 While the college’s accredited programs are designed to prepare and equip students for a career in the field of education, we (faculty, staff and college leaders) understand the unique opportunities and challenges a career in education might present.
-We promise to assist all COE graduates who need additional support or who are experiencing challenges in an educational setting; and since 1984, we have upheld this promise.
+We strive to assist all College of Education graduates who need additional support or who are experiencing challenges in an educational setting; and since 1984, we have upheld this promise.
 Support might include content-area teaching materials, certification testing resources, course curriculum assistance or faculty mentoring.
 To honor this promise, the College of Education asks graduates to pledge to uphold a high level of excellence in their educational setting.

 We believe that all students can learn and that educators who inspire excellence engage in best practices and maximize student learning achievements.
-Effective educators are highly experienced and skilled communicators who are dedicated and compassionate, ensuring all students learn to the best of their ability.
+Effective educators are typically highly experienced and skilled communicators who are dedicated and compassionate, ensuring all students are provided the tools needed to learn to the best of their ability.

 We believe education is a powerful tool to purposefully transform and uplift communities.
 As our candidates find their purpose and calling within education, the college aims to support candidates to reach their God-given potential and fulfill their passion in education by helping them lead with a keen focus on addressing the world’s deep needs.